jfmengels/elm-review-simplify/README.md

 ## Provided rules

+- [`Simplify`](https://elm-doc-preview.netlify.app/Simplify?repo=jfmengels%2Freview-simplification&version=master) - Reports when an operation can be simplified.
 - [`NoBooleanCaseOf`](https://elm-doc-preview.netlify.app/NoBooleanCaseOf?repo=jfmengels%2Freview-simplification&version=master) - Reports when pattern matching is used for a boolean value.
 - [`NoFullyAppliedPrefixOperator`](https://elm-doc-preview.netlify.app/NoFullyAppliedPrefixOperator?repo=jfmengels%2Freview-simplification&version=master) - Reports when an operator is used as a prefix operator and all the operands are already given.
-- [`Simplify`](https://elm-doc-preview.netlify.app/Simplify?repo=jfmengels%2Freview-simplification&version=master) - Reports when an operation can be simplified.
-- [`Simplify.Ifs`](https://package.elm-lang.org/packages/jfmengels/elm-review-simplification/1.0.0/Simplify-Ifs) - Reports and fix unnecessary `if` conditions.

 ## Configuration